scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The library contains integrations with scikit-learn classifiers for passing audio through feature extraction followed by classification directly using the raw audios as input.
+The library contains integrations with scikit-learn classifiers for passing audio through feature extraction followed by classification directly using the raw audio samples as input.
 Training results include computation of cross-validation results along with hyperparameter tuning details.